• Skip to main content

 1

 In the stock pot combine the salt, cayenne pepper, bay leaves, lemons and 1 gallon of water.
-Bring the rolling boil over high heat.
+Bring to a rolling boil over high heat.
 Add the 2 lbs of shrimp and turn off the heat.

 2